jicahoo/numpylearn/tips/where_to_start.md

 You have to make sure you have install Cython and GFortran.
 ###2.
 Build Log
 Get the build log and analyze it, you will see all things in the numpy.
+###3.
+Use Case Study
+ The call stack of one simple example of ndarray*ndarray.